Become a Health Advocate

 Why Be a Health Advocate?

-There are many benefits to becoming an HA, including:
+There are many benefits to becoming a Health Advocate, including:

 • First Aid and CPR certification